New Brunswick is witnessing positive economic trends and successes that will position the province for further economic growth.

-- Growth in wages and salaries continued to strengthen, increasing 2.8 per cent in the first three-quarters of 2017.
+- Growth in wages and salaries continued to strengthen, increasing 3.3 per cent for the year.

 - Housing starts jumped 26.4 per cent to 2,324 units in 2017.
 This marks the first increase in housing starts since 2010.
 Moncton and Saint John saw most pronounced gains.

 - Retail sales grew by 6.8 per cent for 2017, a pace of growth unsurpassed since 1999.

 - The manufacturing sales increased significantly by 15.8% in 2017, the highest growth rate since 2010.